A Kontsevich integral of order 1: Relation to Vassiliev -cocycles

-The origin of the $4$T relations lies in Birman--Lin's \cite{BirmanLin} clever rewriting of Vassiliev's equations describing the first level of his spectral sequence \cite{VassilievBook}, whose kernel is made of principal parts of finite-type invariants.
-They show that after an innocuous change of variables\footnote{By which the principal parts of Vassiliev invariants become what is called today a weight system.}, the equations that rule Vassiliev invariants take a very simple form freed from any local parameter, the form that will eventually rule the invariance of the Kontsevich integral.
+The origin of the $4$T relations lies in Birman--Lin's \cite{BirmanLin} clever rewriting of Vassiliev's equations describing the first level of his spectral sequence \cite{VassilievBook}, whose kernel is made of principal parts of Vassiliev invariants---see Section~\ref{sec:VC}.
+They show that only one kind of diagram carries essential information in a principal part, namely ordinary chord diagrams, and that after an innocuous change of variables, the equations that rule Vassiliev invariants take a very simple form freed from any local parameter.
+Combinations of chord diagrams that are solutions to these equations are known today as weight systems, and span the dual space to the target of the Kontsevich integral.
 The situation is exactly similar here.

-\begin{definition} A weight system of order $1$ and degree $m$ is a linear combination of $V$-diagrams of degree $m$ which, regarded as a functional $w\colon \D^1\rightarrow \C$, descends to a functional on $\A^1$. \end{definition}
+We define a \textit{weight system of order $1$ (and degree $m$)} as a linear combination of $V$-diagrams of degree $m$ which, regarded as a functional $w\colon \D^1\rightarrow \C$ via the Kronecker pairing of diagrams, descends to a functional on $\A^1$.
+Two examples are presented in Figure~\ref{pic:TTfixed2}.

+Let $D$ be a $V$-diagram.
+The \textit{sign} of $D$ is defined by where the sum runs over all pairs of either two chords of $D$, or one chord and the $V$.
+We define the involution $\sigma$ on $\D^1$ by $\sigma(D)=S(D)D$.

-\begin{definition} Let $D$ be a $V$-diagram.
-The \textit{sign}\footnote{This is a natural generalisation of the sign $S$ defined in \cite[p.241]{BirmanLin}, except that Birman--Lin's version has an ingredient depending on the degree of $D$, which provides consistency across the actuality tables.
-It would be harmless to add this ingredient here, but we would gain nothing as we don't have actuality tables---yet?} of $D$ is defined by where the sum runs over all pairs of either two chords of $D$, or one chord and the $V$.
-We define the involution $\sigma$ on $\D^1$ by $\sigma(D)=S(D)D$. \end{definition}
+\begin{remark} Topologically, this change of variable amounts to making the opposite choice of orientation for some of the cells in Vassiliev's resolved discriminant.
+The original orientations of the cells and incidence signs can be found in~\cite[Section $3.3$]{Vassiliev1990}.
+This is a natural generalization of the sign $S$ defined by Birman--Lin in \cite[p.241]{BirmanLin}, except that their version has an ingredient depending on the degree of $D$, which provides consistency across Vassiliev's \enquote {actuality tables}.
+It would be harmless for our purposes to add this ingredient here, but we would gain nothing as we don't have actuality tables for $1$-cocycles---yet? \end{remark}

 \begin{theorem} Let $\alpha$ be a Vassiliev $1$-cocycle of degree $m$.
-Then, after the change of variable $\sigma$, the projection of a principal part of $\alpha$ onto $\D^{1}$ is a weight system of degree $m$. \end{theorem}
+Then, after the change of variable $\sigma$, the projection of a principal part of $\alpha$ onto $\D^{1}$ is a weight system of order $1$ and degree $m$. \end{theorem}